cfe-lab/hla_algorithm/README.md

 ## Objective

-This is a python implementation of [BBLab's hla-easy.rb](https://github.com/cfe-lab/bblab-server/blob/main/alldata/hla_class/hla-easy.rb) file.
-The goal is to remove the ruby dependency from BBLab.
+This is a Python implementation of the BC-CfE HLA algorithm.
+This algorithm has several interpretations, including [BBLab's hla-easy.rb](https://github.com/cfe-lab/bblab-server/blob/main/alldata/hla_class/hla-easy.rb) file.
+This project aims to consolidate all of our HLA algorithm versions into a single version.

 ## Testing

+FIXME

 The current validation method is to go to the [BBLab HLA Class tool page](https://hivresearchtools.bccfe.ca/django/tools/hla_class/), upload [test.fasta](https://github.com/cfe-lab/bblab-server/blob/main/tests/test.fasta) in `HLA Type C`, and assert that its output matches [the output kept in version control](https://github.com/cfe-lab/bblab-server/blob/main/tests/hla_class/HLA-C%20batch%20mode%20test%20data%20OUTPUT.csv).